-- If the victim received as much of the STOP Program-funded services as they wanted to accept, and then chose to withdraw from services, report this victim as served. - If the victim initially indicated that they would accept/request STOP Programfunded services, went through an intake process, and then chose to withdraw their request for services, do not report this victim.
+- If the victim received as much of the STOP Program-funded services as they wanted to accept, and then chose to withdraw from services, report this victim as served. - If the victim initially indicated that they would accept/request STOP Program-funded services, went through an intake process, and then chose to withdraw their request for services, do not report this victim.
 The victim did not end up accepting STOP Program-funded services. - 8.
-Use space provided to describe the reasons for non-service, barriers/challenges your agency experienced with providing STOP Programfunded services, and how those barriers impacted victims.

-9. Demographics of primary victims served and partially served a.
-Race/ethnicity b.
-Gender

-Report only on the victims reported as served and partially served.
+Use space provided to describe the reasons for non-service, barriers/challenges your agency experienced with providing STOP Programfunded services, and how those barriers impacted victims. - 9.
+Demographics of primary victims served and partially servedReport only on the victims reported as served and partially served.
 Do not report demographics for secondary victims.